Carla Collins

 Carla Collins (born April 30, 1965) is a Canadian comedian, actress, television host, and writer.

 Collins performs across North America.
-She has been a regular at the Laugh Factory in Los Angeles and toured with the renowned "Hot Tamales".
-In January 2015, Collins was awarded with Comedian Of The Year by the Southern California Motion Picture Council, an inaugural honour created to recognize Collins' talent.
+She has been a regular at the Laugh Factory in Los Angeles and toured with the "Hot Tamales".
+In January 2015, Collins was awarded with Comedian Of The Year by the Southern California Motion Picture Council, an inaugural honour created to recognize Collins's talent.

 Early life

 Collins was born and raised in Sault Ste.
 Marie, Ontario, until moving to Guelph, Ontario and attending Guelph Collegiate Vocational Institute where she was Prom Queen and Valedictorian, Collins pursued her education at the Université de Franche-Comté in France and the University of Western Ontario.

 1990s

 She joined The Weather Network in 1990 as an on-air host, and subsequently moved to CFTO to host Eye on Toronto.
 In 1995, she began hosting Baton Broadcastings's Entertainment Now, which she cohosted with Dan Duran.
 She also hosted the Canadian variety series Sonic Temple and the sketch comedy series Chez Carla.
 In 1998, Collins played an anchorwoman in Universal Soldier II: Brothers in Arms and Donna Jean in When Husbands Cheat.

 Earlier in her career, she was a morning radio personality on Toronto's Mix 99.9 from 1992 to 1994, co-hosting with Tom Rivers along with Larry Fedoruk.
 Rivers left in 1993 and Fedoruk and Collins continued as a duo.
 She returned from 2001 to 2003.
 For the latter stint, following a short period co-hosting with Steve Anthony who then moved to afternoon drive time, Collins became the first woman in Canada to be billed as the sole regular host of a morning radio show on a commercial station in a major media market, as opposed to co-hosting with one or more men.